Bon Appétit names book-publishing veteran Dawn Davis as top editor

 Davis has a history of working with authors on splashy book titles that make their way onto movie screens.
 At 37Ink, she published 2013’s “The Butler,” inspired by Wil Haygood’s feature story in The Washington Post about Eugene Allen, who served eight presidents in the White House.
 It was later made into a film by mega-director Lee Daniels.

-At Amistad, another Simon & Schuster imprint, she edited Steve Harvey’s “Act Like a Lady, Think Like a Man,” which became the basis of a 2012 rom-com, and “The Pursuit of Happyness,” by Chris Gardner, which was made into a movie produced by and starring Will Smith.
+At Amistad, a HarperCollins imprint, she edited Steve Harvey’s “Act Like a Lady, Think Like a Man,” which became the basis of a 2012 rom-com, and “The Pursuit of Happyness,” by Chris Gardner, which was made into a movie produced by and starring Will Smith.

 She also edited “The Known World” by Edward P. Jones, which won the 2004 Pulitzer Prize for fiction.

-Note: Correction: An earlier version of this story incorrectly identified the publishing house affiliated with the Amistad imprint.
-It is HarperCollins, not Simon & Schuster.